 We have devised an easy to follow screening process to root out roofing outfits that are either fly-by-the-night companies that are not licensed to do business in the State of New Jersey or are Jack-of-all-trades businesses that do not have expertise in installing roofs and can make a mess of any project.

-Your homes roof will be with you for over 50 years, so it is critical to have someone install it that can service it and repair it if the roof fails to perform as expected.
+Your homes roof will be with you for over 50 years, so it is critical to have someone install it that can service it.
 There are three questions that your roofing contractor must be able to answer to establish a business relationship with you.

 Any business wanting to earn business from the public should be able to answer this question credibly.
 It is very easy to misrepresent who you are and what you do these days and asking for a legal business name is a quick way to establish the fact that you are dealing with a legitimate business that would be around to service you or resolve any issues with the faulty roof should you need to unfortunately claim the warranty on the roof to do so; if the person hems and haws ask them to provide you with a copy of their state license via email.
 This is a quick way to establish if you are dealing with a credible and dependable vendor.